sassoftware/viya4-deployment/README.md

 ## Overview

 This project contains Ansible code that creates a baseline cluster in an existing Kubernetes environment for use with the SAS Viya platform, generates the manifest for a SAS Viya platform software order, and then deploys that order into the specified Kubernetes environment.
-Here is a list of tasks that this tool can perform:
+Here is a list of tasks that this tool can perform (also see [playbook overview](./playbooks/README.md) for info on the default tasks):

 - Prepare Kubernetes cluster
   - Deploy [ingress-nginx](https://kubernetes.github.io/ingress-nginx)